hackclub/sprig/docs.md

 ### replace(lookFor, replaceWith)

-Finds matching cells from the given pattern and replaces them with new cells.
+Finds matching tiles from the given pattern and replaces them with new tiles.
 Returns a boolean of whether it found a match.

 Rules: